dkahdian/bruinplan/course-spec.md

 - Files named by department (e.g., "Mathematics.json")
 - Each file contains array of course objects following the specification above

+**Note**: Current implementation may use individual course files - this specification describes the target organization.

 ## Extensibility

 ### Future Fields